ersurajvaghela/demo-transcription-service/README.md

 1. **Load Balancing & Containerization**

-   * Deploy in Docker containers behind a load balancer (e.g., Nginx, AWS ELB)
+   * Deploy in Docker containers behind a load balancer
    * Use autoscaling to handle traffic spikes

 2. **Asynchronous Processing with Queues**